developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCertificateManager/index.md

     ![img](../../images/MxCertManagerTutorialImages/certificate_profile_created.jpg)

-	> Note: As you can see, we have added two Certificate Manager features in the same profile to Initialize Android Keystore and Install sample CA Certificate respectively on the Symbol device.
+	> Note: As you can see, we have added two Certificate Manager features in the same profile to Initialize Android Keystore and Install sample CA Certificate respectively on the Zebra device.

 9. Click Finish and your Certificate profile for initializing Android Keystore and installing CA Certificate is created.